sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 by the agent (for check assets).
 At runtime, the entity sequentially fetches assets and stores them in its local cache.
 Asset dependencies are then injected into the `PATH` so they are available when the command is executed.
-Subsequent check, handler, filter, or mutator executions look for the asset in local cache and ensure the contents match the checksum.
-An entity's local cache can be set using the `--cache-dir` flag.
+Subsequent check, handler, filter, or mutator executions look for the asset in the local cache and ensure the contents match the checksum.
+The backend or agent's local cache can be set using the `--cache-dir` flag.

 ## Asset format specification